kgtam-byte/DSC80_FINAL_PROJECT/README.md

   frameborder="0"
 ></iframe>

 The bar chart below shows the distribution of demand loss severity across all major outages.
-The vast majority fall in the **Very Small (0–100 MW)** and **Small (100–500 MW)** categories — truly catastrophic losses above 3,000 MW are rare but represent the most severe events in this dataset.
+The  majority fall in the **Very Small (0–100 MW)** and **Small (100–500 MW)** categories truly catastrophic losses above 3,000 MW are rare but represent the most severe events in this dataset.

 <iframe
   src="assets/demand_loss_dist.html"